NunoDeOliveira/distributed-payment-platform/README.md

 Traditional banking systems can have difficulties when they need to coordinate operations between independent services without using one central database.
 This project shows how distributed transactions can be managed with the Saga choreography pattern.
 Each service completes its own local transaction and publishes an event that starts the next step, without using a central coordinator.

 ---

+##

+The project studies how a distributed payment operation can be coordinated across independent services without using a shared database or a global transaction.
+The system implements Saga choreography and evaluates its functional behavior, temporary inconsistencies, concurrent execution, and performance.

 ## Architecture of Application